 The education abroad process contains important dates and deadlines that are essential to your success.
 These include, but are not limited to, the program pre-approval deadline, scholarship deadlines, program application deadlines, mandatory pre-departure orientation, and more.

-Program providers, Faculty Directors, financial aid, universities abroad, MTSU Exchange Programs, scholarships, and course registration will have different deadlines.
+Program providers, Faculty Directors, Office of Financial Aid, universities abroad, MTSU Exchange Programs, scholarships, and course registration will have different deadlines.
 We recommend you add deadlines to your calendar early in the process.

 Similarly, we have education abroad events such as the Study Abroad Fair that we would like to share with you over the course of the academic year.